-Where possible I use SVG for diagrams and the PNG image format for photographs; I intend to convert the few animated gifs to the APNG format, eventually (but the urgency of that passed when the patents expired).
-Most of my SVGs are geometric illustrations, typically used by my pages on mathematics, e.g. the statement and proof of pythagoras' theorem (see margin – best used as a background image, so that it tessellates).
+Where possible I use SVG for diagrams and the PNG image format for photographs (including APNG for animations, now at last converted from animated GIF format).
+Most of my SVGs are geometric illustrations, typically used by my pages on mathematics, e.g. the statement and proof of Pythagoras's theorem (see margin – best used as a background image, so that it tessellates).
 These are my own work – please feel free to recirculate or reference from elsewhere, if they're what you need.

-Various pages include images I know to be public domain, images I have derived from such or images I have created myself.
+The remaining images in use on this web-site are published as part of the site.
+Some of these I know to be public domain, some I have derived from such and some I have created myself.
 I use my geometric illustrations (in SVG format) in too many places to list here.
 The other pages using images not listed here are:

 The W3C validator and CSS validator incite me to announce validity of my pages using their icons.
 Although their suggested HTML does use the icons taken from their web-site, I've made an educated guess that they're fine with me copying the following images here and saving their server some traffic: